ecc1/medtronic/README.md

 The `cmd` directory contains a number of command-line applications:

 * `mdt` is a "Swiss army knife" application
-(analogous to the the `openaps use pump ...` commands).
+(analogous to the the `openaps use pump ...` commands)
-* `mmtune` scans for the best frequency with which to communicate with the pump.
+* `mmtune` scans for the best frequency to communicate with the pump
-* `pumphistory` retrieves pump history records and prints them.
+* `pumphistory` retrieves pump history records and prints them
-* `sniff` listens for pump communications and prints the packets it receives.
+* `sniff` listens for pump communications and prints the packets it receives

 ### Documentation